mominali12/Urban-Analysis-Using-Satellite-Imagery/README.md

 ![](images/dataset/label_count.png)

 ## Methodology
 Our project is divided into three phases.
 In the first phase, semantic segmentation is incorporated, for building segmentation.
 The second phase of this project was dedicated towards finding important features that could help us classify localities as planned or unplanned developments.
-In the third phase we applied Analytical Hirearchical Processing
+In the third phase we applied Analytical Hirearchical Processing to get planned locality index corresponding to each image.

 ### Phase 1
 In this phase we filtered out images containing built structures using deep learning technique called semantic segmentation.